All Episodes

 After this news broke out, Robinson fled from his barracks on foot that evening and was found four miles from base in the early morning of the next day.

-A civilian, the estranged wife of a different man, who they say is a former Fort Hood soldier.
+They say he ultimately took his own life, but the army says there's another suspect in custody, a civilian, the estranged wife of a different man, who they say is a former Fort Hood soldier.

-Aguilada remained in custody after her final interview and was later charged with tampering with evidence.
+Aguilar remained in custody after her final interview and was later charged with tampering with evidence.

-She also confirmed that the female soldier Robinson killed was in fact Guillen.
+She also confirmed that the female soldier Robinson killed was, in fact, Guillen.

 Yeah, that's crazy.

-Um if we look, Leon River.
+Yeah, so if we look, Leon River.

 That will have destroyed them.